ThemeMountain/docs/source/_sartre/sections/hero.blade.md

 Once you're done setting up the video, you can [customise the fallback](#customisation) just as you would customise a regular HERO With Background Image.

-## With Background Image

-The 'regular' HERO section has a full width background image, overlayed with centered content.

-It has background image support for most email clients (including Outlook and Windows Mail), and includes a background colour fallback for cases when the image might not be loaded.
-See more in [Customisation](#customisation).

 ## With Split Content

 The Split HERO separates text and images into two columns.